Where are they now? Jose Mourinho’s treble-winning Inter from 2010

 Inter officially retired the No.4 shirt to pay tribute to the club legend, who has served as their vice-president ever since he retired.

-He was recently seen at the Lusail Stadium in Qatar to celebrate Argentina winning the World Cup.
+In December, he was seen at the Lusail Stadium in Qatar to celebrate Argentina winning the World Cup.

 Tal día como hoy, en 2010, el Inter se proclamaba campeón de la Serie A tras vencer 0-1 al Siena con gol de Milito. pic.twitter.com/6XjFAhzbm0